CaptioDev/FeedScript/README.md

 To use FeedScript, you will need to check the interpreter.c and .h files in this GitHub.

 # Usage
-FeedScript files have the extension .fscript.
+FeedScript files have the extension .fscript or .fs, .fs is a lot better and runs in the interpreter.
 To run a FeedScript program, you need to call the interpreter and pass the path to the file as an argument.
 Here's an example:

 feedscript my_program.fscript
 Language Basics